A 5-point System Is Best for Performance Reviews

 A 5‐point scale gives an opportunity to communicate all conditions of employee development:

 5 – Exceptional performance.
-The employee changed the way the company operates and has provided great value to customer experience and profitability.
+The employee changed the way the company operates and has provided tremendous value to customer experience and profitability.

 4 – Above average performance.
-The employee excels over others in a talent area.
-(It is manager’s job to find and cultivate these talents.)
+The employee excels over others in a specific talent area.
+(It is the manager’s job to find and cultivate these talents.)

 3 – Performance meets expectations.
-Every job has tasks that need to be done consistently well.
+Every job has tasks that must be performed consistently well.
 Discuss and acknowledge these so that employees can focus on the most opportunistic aspects of their jobs.

 2 – Needs improvement.
-Without this rating there is no opportunity to convey areas where an employee seems to be slipping and needs support.
-This is a great opportunity for the manager to develop a better relationship with the employee.
+Without this rating, there is no opportunity to identify areas where an employee appears to be struggling and requires support.
+This is an excellent opportunity for the manager to develop a better relationship with the employee.

 1 – Poor performance.
-Behavior exists where an employee is experiencing apathy over a period of time even after developmental interventions.
+Behavior occurs when an employee experiences apathy over a period of time, even after receiving developmental interventions.

 What you can do to improve your organization’s performance reviews

 Educate managers about how the review system affects the sense of connection between manager and employee.
-It's unrealistic to believe and operate as though a strict performance system achieves company goals without potentially damaging the relationships required to make those goals happen.
+It's unrealistic to believe that a strict performance system can achieve company goals without potentially damaging the relationships required to make those goals happen.
 That’s why we stress the importance of addressing the use and purpose of the rating scale from the top down in your organization.

 Build flexibility into your new review system.
 Managers must be trained on how to understand and communicate with different types of people in relevant ways to achieve results.
 They should use performance reviews as a tool to inspire employees and to help them grow.
 A well-developed performance review system will engage the skills, talents, and interests that ultimately contribute to the organization’s goals.

-What scales has your organization considered?
+What scales have your organization considered?
 What are you currently using, and what are you learning?

 Works Cited